mrinal07/CRUD-js/README.md

-# CRDU operations using HTML, CSS, JS.
+# CRUD operations using HTML, CSS, JS.

 * Implement this screen with the functionalities listed below